mbodm/cdis/README.md

 Check out the other DDC/CI tools out there, like in example NirSoft's fantastic  [ControlMyMonitor](https://www.nirsoft.net/utils/control_my_monitor.html), if you are looking for multi-monitor support.
 Also [ddcutil](https://www.ddcutil.com/windows_programs/) has a nice list.
 Sorry `cdis.exe` can't help you here.

+### Windows blocks access?

+Typically, when you just start some ".exe" file, which has no certificate and is downloaded from somewhere (like in example from GitHub in a ".zip" file 😄), Windows will block the access, until you say it's ok.
+To do this, just right-click the ".exe" file in Explorer and select "Properties".
+Then check the "Unblock" checkbox and click "Ok".
+Now you can start your downloaded ".exe" file.
+This is nothing special to `cdis.exe` and it's always happening in Windows, for any ".exe" not having a certificate (not many have one).
+I just thought, it`s worth to mention here, for the less experienced IT-peoples.

+You can hear more about that, by watching some video like [this](https://www.youtube.com/watch?v=0YYWaQSbiVA).

 ### Build the source?

 If you wanna build the app on your own, just download the source and execute the `release.bat` script.
 Feel free to enhance the source, adapt it into your own projects, or whatever.
 It's under MIT license.
 So you can do with it, whatever you want. 😜